TodePond/DreamBerd/README.md

 ## Ownership

-Using the word 'DreamBerd' in your project name implies that the DreamBerd Foundation does not own your project.
+Using the word 'DreamBerd' in your project name implies that the DreamBrd Foundation does not own your project.

-However, **not** using the word 'DreamBerd' in your project implies that the DreamBerd Foundation **does** own your project.
+However, **not** using the word 'DreamBerd' in your project implies that the DreamBrd Foundation **does** own your project.
 If you would like to keep ownership of your work, please always use the word 'DreamBerd' in it.

 Here are some examples:<br>
-✅ DreamBerdScript (not owned by the DreamBerd Foundation - you are free to use this name)<br>
+✅ DreamBerdScript (not owned by the DreamBrd Foundation - you are free to use this name)<br>
-❌ ECMAScript (owned by the DreamBerd Foundation - please consider renaming)<br>
+❌ ECMAScript (owned by the DreamBrd Foundation - please consider renaming)<br>
-❌ Rust Foundation (owned by the DreamBerd Foundation - please consider renaming)
+❌ Rust Foundation (owned by the DreamBrd Foundation - please consider renaming)

+**Note:** The DreamBrd Foundation contains an intentional misspelling to ensure that we retain ownership.

 ## Contributing